 Have you found anything decent?

-The plodding melancholy FORGOTTEN WOODS became known for, I’m curious whence the inspiration came.
-It sounds to me like an amalgamation of BURZUM, THORNS, FOLQUE and MERCYFUL FATE – written and performed by musicians who were perhaps not the proverbial life and death of the party.
+The plodding melancholy FORGOTTEN WOODS became known for, it sounds to me like an amalgamation of BURZUM, THORNS, FOLQUE and MERCYFUL FATE – written and performed by musicians who were perhaps not the proverbial life and death of the party.

 – I haven’t actually heard FOLQUE – I know the name but that’s about it.
 We came from a shared love of music in general, but where our paths crossed would mostly have been MERCYFUL FATE, BATHORY, CELTIC FROST, MAYHEM, and European thrash metal.

 Nothing in the vein of PINK FLOYD?